ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/_next-steps.md

 ---
-next_step_guidance: PLACEHOLDER TEXT 1
+next_step_guidance: As a next step, you might be interested in understanding how to defend against memory vulnerability-based exploits.

-recommended_path: /learning-paths/PLACEHOLDER_CATEGORY/PLACEHOLDER_LEARNING_PATH/
+recommended_path: /learning-paths/servers-and-cloud-computing/exploiting-stack-buffer-overflow-aarch64/

 further_reading:
     - resource: